Wine Country

-Wine Country is the region of California, in the northern San Francisco Bay Area, known worldwide as a premier wine-growing region.
+Wine Country is a region of California, in the northern San Francisco Bay Area, known worldwide as a premier wine-growing region.
 The region is famed for its wineries, its cuisine, Michelin star restaurants, boutique hotels, luxury resorts, historic architecture, and culture.
 Viticulture and wine-making have been practiced in the region since the Spanish missionaries from Mission San Francisco Solano established the first vineyards in 1812.